9 Best Places To Stay In Lofoten Islands From A Native (2026)

 A great budget option is Sjøstrand Rorbuer, with simple but cozy rooms, about a five-minute drive outside of the center of Ballstad.
 Choose between apartments and fisherman cottages with a kitchenette, wifi, a terrace, or a patio.

-Every accommodation options have a seating area, wooden interior, either mountain or sea views, and a private bathroom with shower.There is also family rooms available here.
+Every accommodation option has a seating area, wooden interior, either mountain or sea views, and a private bathroom with a shower.
+There are also family rooms available here.

 6. Nusfjord

-ou can have fresh seafood at Restaurant Karoline, soak in a wood-fired hot tub, or join activities such as kayaking, fishing, hiking, biking, and a lot more.
+You can have fresh seafood at Restaurant Karoline, soak in a wood-fired hot tub, or join activities such as kayaking, fishing, hiking, biking, and a lot more.

 In one of the best-preserved fishing villages in Norway, all units have wifi, wooden floors, and seating areas.
 All the rorbuer also have fridges, and some have views of the ocean, while others face the village.
-The village is tiny, but it has a grand atmosphere!
+The village is tiny, but it has a grand atmosphere.

 There are not really any budget places to stay in Nusfjord, but the closest you get is Lofoten Cottages.
 These cottages are incredible, with modern amenities in picturesque and authentically presented small houses where you can get a whiff of the old ambiance.

-All cottages have a seating area and a kitchen, some have a terrace or patio, with sea views.
+All cottages have a seating area and a kitchen; some have a terrace or patio with sea views.
 These cottages used to belong to different fishing families, so each one has its own unique interior.

 There is also an on-site restaurant specializing in European cuisine, and in the surrounding area, you will be in awe of the spectacular nature and have amazing experiences right outside your cottage.